SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 heuristic to determine a reasonable volume size.

 This feature is available for the SCS Release 5 (to be released in Sept.
 2023) in line with the v3 flavor spec.
-The control plane nodes, by default, use the new SSD flavor `SCS-2V-4-20s` to ensure robust etcd operation.
+The control plane nodes, by default, use the new local SSD flavor `SCS-2V-4-20s` to ensure robust etcd operation.
 The feature was also backported to the [maintained/v5.x](https://github.com/SovereignCloudStack/k8s-cluster-api-provider/tree/maintained/v5.x) tree, though it needs a bit of work there still to avoid